ProximaNova/Booru-mass-editor/README.md

 * Other stuff: this script is not finished
 * Regular expression replacements and removals at `&id=` pages
 * Test and maybe fix at rule34.xxx, Gelbooru.com, etc.
+* Fix immediate closer of 1st page opened (but not all subsequent pages in such a way) if op:onload;op; at xbooru.com.

 ## Trends and information